av3nger/cf-images/README.txt

 = But wait, there's more! =

+Image CDN - deliver images from a global network of servers.
 Image AI - tag, caption and generate new images using AI.
 Compression - optimize JPEG/PNG images to decrease file size without compromising visual quality.